Daniel 4: Summary

 Nebuchadnezzar II, King of Babylon, addresses a letter "to all peoples, nations and languages that live throughout the earth" telling them he will recount the "signs and wonders" that the Most High God has worked for me."

 Nebuchadnezzar was living in his palace in peace and prosperity when he had a strange dream which troubled him.
 None of his diviners and magicians were able to explain it for him, and he called for Daniel, chief of all his wise men.
 This is the dream: The king saw a great tree at the centre of the earth, its top touching heaven, visible to the ends of the earth, and providing food and shelter to all the creatures of the world.
 As the king watched he saw a "holy watcher" come from heaven and call for the tree to be cut down and his human mind changed to that of a beast for seven "times".
 This sentence "is rendered by decree of the watchers ... in order that all who live may know that the Most High is sovereign over the kingdom of mortals..."

 Daniel is initially troubled, and he is reassured by the king.
-Daniel then expresses the hope that the dream applied to someone else - those who hate the king - but he goes on to explain: the king himself is the tree, and by the decree of God he will lose his human mind for the mind of an animal, and live with wild animals and eat grass like an ox.
+Daniel then expresses the hope that the dream applied to someone else - any of his enemies - but he goes on to explain: the king himself is the tree, and by the decree of God he will lose his human mind for the mind of an animal, and live with wild animals and eat grass like an ox.
 This came to pass, until at the end of the seven years Nebuchadnezzar regained his human mind and his kingdom were restored.
 The letter concludes with Nebuchadnezzar's praise of God, for "all his works are truth, and his ways are justice, and he is able to bring low those who walk in pride".